TL;DR Executive Summary

 Q. How can we increase payments revenue without adding complexity?

 A. Start with adoption.
-The more customers actively using your payments solution, the more revenue you generate.
-From there, improve how payments are structured over time, expanding revenue per customer and margins as your strategy matures.
-The goal isn’t to maximize everything upfront, but to build a path to better performance as you scale.
+The more customers actively using your payments solution, the more opportunity you have to generate revenue over time.
+From there, focus on evolving your payments strategy as your platform grows, improving revenue per customer, operational efficiency, and long-term economics.
+The goal isn’t to optimize everything on day one.
+It’s to build a strategy that improves as your business matures.

 Q. Should we standardize on one payments model across the business?

-A. In most cases, no. A single model limits flexibility and leaves revenue on the table.
-Different customer segments have different needs, and your payments approach should reflect that.
-The strongest platforms tailor how payments are structured based on the deal, allowing them to improve adoption while capturing more revenue where it makes sense.
+A. In most cases, no. A single payments model often limits flexibility and leaves revenue opportunities untapped.
+Different customer segments have different needs, and your payments strategy should reflect those differences.
+The strongest SaaS platforms align payments with customer value, business objectives, and long-term growth rather than assuming one approach is right for every merchant.

 Q. How do we know if our payments strategy is underperforming?